AndersDeath/diary2/000-current.md

 # 01 May - Mittwoch  - Berlin - 587 Tag der Einwanderung - Hot Sunny

 Today was a holiday that I really enjoyed.
 I did a lot of things during the day including german lesson, programming, some other projects.
 In general I dedicated the whole day to myself.
 Tomorrow morning I am going to a doctor and then to the office.
 I was not there for a while, so I would like to be there, after that I will go a meetup.
+But it's also depends on my abilities.